Eccrine Systems, Inc. is a privately held company dedicated to improving health, safety, and productivity through advanced sweat sensing technologies.

 Significant clinical uses of sweat testing trace back to the 1950’s.
 Yet it is only now in the twenty-first century that we are witnessing rapid acceleration of sweat diagnostics for applications ranging from athletics to pediatrics to pharmaceutical monitoring.

-Several years before the founding of our company, Dr. Jason Heikenfeld of the University of Cincinnati, and research colleagues at the Air Force Research Labs at Wright Patterson Air Force Base in Dayton, Ohio, launched an all-out-push to enable continuous monitoring of blood-based biomarkers in Air Force personnel for optimal mission performance and safety.
+Several years before the founding of our Company, Dr. Jason Heikenfeld of the University of Cincinnati, and research colleagues at the Air Force Research Labs at Wright Patterson Air Force Base in Dayton, Ohio, launched an all-out-push to enable continuous monitoring of blood-based biomarkers in Air Force personnel for optimal mission performance and safety.
 The goal was not to create something incremental, but rather to revolutionize biomarker collection and analysis.
 A true leap forward would require the technology to be non-invasive and to allow sampling intervals as short as several minutes.

-Sweat is the only biofluid that can satisfy these criteria.
+"Sweat is the only bio-fluid that fits these criteria."

 The real innovation came in the approach.
 Heikenfeld and his colleagues are engineers.
 They recognized that clinical (laboratory) techniques were impractical for use outside the lab and under the special activity requirements of Air Force personnel.
 The historical laboratory methods for the capture and analysis of sweat were actually less convenient than an invasive blood draw.
-They quickly looked at eccrine sweat glands as non-invasive microfluidic conduits for getting biomarkers from blood and interstitial fluid across tiny yet powerful electronic sensors.
+They quickly looked at eccrine sweat glands as non-invasive micro-fluidic conduits for getting biomarkers from blood and interstitial fluid across tiny yet powerful electronic sensors.